-It might sound strange to hear that the key to your head pain could be in your spine, but the connection is surprisingly direct.
-Think of your nervous system as your body's communication highway.
-When the vertebrae in your neck are out of alignment, it can create a traffic jam, irritating sensitive nerves and restricting blood flow to your head.
+What if the source of your head pain isn't in your head at all?
+The connection between your spine and migraines is surprisingly direct.
+Think of your nervous system as the body's communication highway.
+When the vertebrae in your neck are out of alignment, it creates a traffic jam, irritating sensitive nerves and restricting blood flow to your head.
 This irritation is a common trigger for intense, throbbing migraines.
-Instead of just trying to manage the pain once it starts, a chiropractic treatment for migraines focuses on clearing that traffic jam.
-By gently correcting spinal misalignments, we can relieve the pressure on your nerves and help restore proper function, getting to the source of the problem.
+Instead of just managing the pain, a chiropractic treatment for migraines focuses on clearing that traffic jam.
+By gently correcting spinal misalignments, we can relieve nerve pressure and get to the real source of the problem.

 Key Takeaways